-Thyroid cancer cases double in 20 years, report findsDecember 14th, 2012 in Cancer /
+Thyroid cancer cases double in 20 years, report findsDecember 14, 2012 in Medicine & Health / Cancer

 The number of people diagnosed with thyroid cancer in England has doubled since the early 1990s, according to a new report published by the National Cancer Intelligence Network (NCIN) today (Friday).

 Between 1990 and 1994 around 900 people (1.7 per 100,000 people) were diagnosed with thyroid cancer every year in England.
 By 2006-10 this figure increased to 1,950 (3.4 per 100,000 people).
 But, thanks to effective treatments, survival rate have remained high, at around 90 per cent.

 Researchers from the Oxford Cancer Intelligence Unit found that most of this increase has been seen in a particular type of thyroid cancer called papillary cancer.
 This form of the disease has the best prognosis.

 The rise has been linked to increased diagnosis of the disease through better techniques such as ultrasound and fine needle biopsies that can pick up much smaller cancers and possibly a 'real' rise in the number of people developing thyroid cancer.

 Mr David Chadwick, consultant endocrine surgeon at Chesterfield Royal Hospital and Chair of the NCIN Thyroid Working Group, said: "The exact reason behind this steep rise in thyroid cancer cases remains unclear.
 We now have more sensitive diagnostic techniques so it could be that more cancers are being picked up when patients are being tested for other conditions.
 And, this could mean that we're detecting and treating some cancers that would otherwise not have shown up during a person's life.